 Description: A rimless, bottlenecked cartridge that shoots a .308-caliber bullet.

-History: The .308 round (in its civilian incarnation) appeared in 1952, with the military version coming along two years later.
-It has become the most popular short-action big game hunting round worldwide.
-Its case is .92 inch shorter than the .30-06’s.
+History: The .308 round made its civilian debut in 1952, followed by its military adoption two years later.
+It has since emerged as the most popular short-action big game hunting round globally.
+The case of the .308 is 0.92 inches shorter than that of the .30-06.

 Applications: hunting, military, law enforcement (sniping), target shooting, bench rest matches, other shooting sports.